 Melissa Hartwig of Whole30 states “Strip these foods from your diet completely.
 Eliminate the most common craving-inducing, blood sugar disrupting, gut-damaging, inflammatory food groups for a full 30 days.”
 The idea of this diet is to help heal your body and recover from any stress that processed foods were putting on your body.
 By pressing this “reset” button you are essentially telling your body to start over, and by doing so you can see just how food makes you feel.
 By eating whole foods you can then see what it’s like to really FEEL GOOD and see what foods were causing your body to function slower.

 For 30 days you follow a strict protocol with only whole foods, and then you can slowly add other foods back in.
 The idea is that you continue to eat this way and keep all “junk” out of your diet.
 But this diet also removes a few foods that aren’t necessarily bad; and those are the foods you can slowly introduce back in to see if your body tolerates them.
 If it does, then you can go ahead and continue consuming them.
 If it doesn’t then you should try to avoid them!
+Like I said, the whole 30 program rules are extensive at first, but you can then add the foods you can tolerate back in and continue living a healthy lifestyle free from inflammatory foods!

 Now, this diet is not directed at weight loss.
 You might, however, end up losing weight but that is not the goal.
 In fact, you are not even supposed to step on the scale during these 30 days.
 So while it is not about losing weight, it is also not about stressing over numbers.
 You do not count macros or calories.
 You just eat to fuel your body with whole foods, while also trying to change your view on foods.
 A lot of people tend to eat processed foods because they are addictive and we have learned that they help us cope with bad days.
 Food is not the enemy, but rather how we view it.
 It should be used as a tool to fuel our bodies and make us ride at full speed…not taste good and cradle us while we cry after a hard day.

-What to Eat on Whole30
+Foods to Eat on Whole30

 You should eat moderate portions of meat, seafood and eggs, A LOT of vegetables, some fruits, plenty of healthy fats.